Chief Executive and Executive Directors

 The council is a large organisation with a total turnover of the order of £170 million.
 It is responsible for providing or commissioning a significant range of services.
-Recognised as one of the best district councils in the country, a survey of residents in 2014 found that 84% were satisfied with council services and 96% were happy with the borough as a place to live.
+Recognised as one of the best district councils in the country, a survey of residents in 2017 found that 78% were satisfied with council and 94% were happy with the borough as a place to live.

 Chief Executive - Mel Barrett